jonemo/blog.jonasneubert.com/_posts/2017-11-20-the-pycon-speaker-experience.md

 ## Before the Conference

 Several weeks before PyCon 2017, speakers received surprisingly detailed communication about both technical details as well as the timeline of events leading up to the conference.
 For example, this included instructions on when and where to submit slides early to aid the live captioners' preparation and such banal but important things like the screen aspect ratio of the projectors.
-I owe a big thank you to [Ewa](https://twitter.com/ewa_jodlowska) and [David](https://twitter.com/wolever) for responding to all my questions surrounding the logistics of having to set up a factory on stage.
+I owe a big thank you to [Ewa](https://twitter.com/ewa_jodlowska) and [David](https://twitter.com/wolever) for responding to all my questions surrounding the logistics of setting up a factory on stage.

 ## Before the Talk